What to do see and drink in Portugal

 Though he loved his beach vacation, his time in Lisbon was Edward’s favorite.
 He said Lisbon is easy to walk, albeit hilly, and the affordability makes it easy to “live large” while on vacation.
 He enjoyed the meandering, hilly vistas, the comfortable cafes, and the cultural sights like churches, monuments, and the bustling waterfront.

-Kristy and Andy celebrated New Years Eve 2018 in Lisbon.
+Kristy and Andy celebrated New Year's Eve 2018 in Lisbon.
 Though cool, they said it was sunny every day.
 They were very pleased with the food and wine selections, and amazed at the history.
 They visited the Lisbon Cathedral, an impressive and iconic building that is 850 years old.
 Coming from the United States, where “old” is 200 years, they were astounded that this structure had withstood earthquakes, wars, and the test of time.
-One of their favorite parts was their excursion to Sintra, home to medieval castles, grand palaces, and breathtaking views.They also enjoyed Tram 28, a quaint, historic rail transport that provides a great overview of the city, as well as a convenient way to get around.
+One of their favorite parts was their excursion to Sintra, home to medieval castles, grand palaces, and breathtaking views.
+They also enjoyed Tram 28, a quaint, historic rail transport that provides a great overview of the city, as well as a convenient way to get around.

 Lisbon - Tram

 Kristy and Andy were on a food quest during their trip, and they were not disappointed.
 A must-visit is the Timeout Market, a veritable gastronome dream destination with gourmet food stalls and something to please every palate.
-They, too, mentioned that they enjoyed top quality wines for very reasonable prices, and exquisite food their entire trip.
+They, too, mentioned that they enjoyed top-quality wines for very reasonable prices, and exquisite food their entire trip.
 As they rang in 2019, the fireworks display in the square was the best they’d seen!

 What They Didn’t Get to Do, But Wish They Had

 There is much to see and do in Portugal, but only so much time.
-Sadly, the vacation must come to and end, but this only creates an excitement to return to see and do even more.
+Sadly, the vacation must come to an end, but this only creates an excitement to return to see and do even more.

 John, Irene, Kristy, Andy, and Edward all had a list of places and sights they wanted to see, but just couldn’t get to.
 Top among them is Evora, in the region of Alentejo, home to an ancient Roman temple and other Roman ruins.
 Another is the former capital city, Coimbra.
-Located about halfway between Lisbon and Porto, Coimbra boasts a well preserved medieval old town and the 12th-century Romanesque Cathedral Sé Velha.
+Located about halfway between Lisbon and Porto, Coimbra boasts a well-preserved medieval old town and the 12th-century Romanesque Cathedral Sé Velha.

 evora-portugal-alentejo

 It all sounds wonderful to me.
-After talking with my friends, learning about the sights, adventures, and flavors, I’m more excited than ever to plan my trip to Portugal, and get packing and Tour Portugal from North to South!
+After talking with my friends, and learning about the sights, adventures, and flavors, I’m more excited than ever to plan my trip to Portugal, and get packing and Tour Portugal from North to South!

 Topics: Food Tours